aybabtme/benchkit/README.md

-I'm not yet ready to share this package, since I haven't had it reviewed yet.
+I'm not yet ready to publicize this package, since I haven't had it reviewed yet.
 Suggestions are welcome in form of PRs or issues, or just ping me on IRC/Slack/Twitter.

 # benchkit